TheBB/NURBS.jl/README.md

 * [BSplines](https://github.com/gusl/BSplines.jl) by gusl.
 Failing tests as of the time of writing.
 * [Dierckx](https://github.com/kbarbary/Dierckx.jl) by kbarbary.
 Has external dependencies.
+* [Grid](https://github.com/timholy/Grid.jl) by timholy.
+Only deals with uniformly spaced splines.
+* [Interpolations](https://github.com/tlycken/Interpolations.jl) by tlycken.
+A continuation of _Grid_.

 _NURBS.jl_ intends to provide a common framework objects of both spline and NURBS types, with no external dependencies.